-The classic Statim 5000 and 2000 autoclaves have a new, upgraded series called the “G4”.
+The massively popular Statim 5000 and 2000 autoclaves have a new, upgraded series called the “G4”.
 Scican emphasizes their focus on gentle sterilizing technologies and speed of sterilizing cycles.
 Read on to learn more about these high tech little machines.

 Above are the two new Statim sterilizers side by side.
-I also covered a similar cassette autoclave is the Midmark M3 Ultrafast, fyi… for comparison sakes.
+I also covered a similar cassette autoclave called the Midmark M3 Ultrafast, fyi… for comparison sakes.

-The G4 series brings more electronic communication and new software to these machines.
-Statims are chosen for their ability to sterilize a diverse type of instruments including dental hand pieces, eye surgery instruments, and other lumen (tubed) instruments.
+The G4 series of autoclaves offer more electronic communication and new software.
+Statims have historically been chosen for their ability to sterilize a diverse type of instruments including dental hand pieces, eye surgery instruments, and other lumen (open tubed) instruments.

-This is the video I created to compare the 2000 and 5000, with their similarities, and differences.
+This is the video I created for you to compare the 2000 and 5000 G4s.
+I discuss their similarities and differences.
 You can do me a huge favor by liking, commenting, or sharing it around social media should you feel like it!

 - You can find the full manual here for both machines.